 For a couple of years now, many investors have been bombarded with claims of hyperinflation and a Zimbabwe-like fate for the U.S. dollar.
 These gold bugs would have you believe that gold has value as...

-Hopefully, you now realize that gold certainly isn’t a hedge against inflation; quite the opposite.
-Accordingly, a buy-and-hold approach is the worst possible investment strategy for the use...
+Hopefully, after having read Part 1 and Part 2, you now realize that gold certainly isn’t a hedge against inflation; quite the opposite.
+Accordingly, a buy-and-hold approach is the worst possibl...

 “…the U.S. might continue its trend towards inflation merely due to continued high oil prices and weakness of the dollar.
 And only after some disaster such as a Fannie Mae blowup might...